morinted/plover_theory/sounds/the-oh-vowel.md

   * not defined \(`TKOERPL` is unmapped\)
 * `TORPB`: torn
   * `TOERPB`: attorney
+* `STOR`: store
+  * `STOER`
 * `STORPL`: storm
   * `STOERPL`: stormy

 * `PHOR`: more
   * `PHOER`: mother

-You are not expected to remember these `OE` briefs for the practice material in this book yet, but you are free to use them, of course.
+You are not expected to remember these `OER` briefs for the practice material in this book yet, but you are free to use them, of course.

 ## Shortening Technique: mo'er and fa'er